-UPDATE: We've got a Bronze Award!
+UPDATE: We've got a Silver Award!
 There's still lots to do to achieve gold for our sustainable working practices, and we're looking for volunteers to help us develop some fun and interesting initiatives.

 The Green Impact team is committed to ensuring our department and the way we work supports the institutional environmental sustainability policy.
 We are currently focusing on the Radcliffe Primary Care Building and are working with our Gibson Building Champion to support the Gibson Building.

 Green Impact is an initiative led by the National Union of Students, and in our department is part of the Better Workplace Group.
-Our departmental senior champion is Louise Locock, and our undergraduate student representative is Alice Jones (Trinity College).
+Our departmental senior champion is John Powell.

 If you have questions, tips or ideas - or you would like to join the team, please feel free to contact Karen Morecroft.